 I got a little carried away with finishing the hoodie and I didn’t block the hood before working the top seam.
 It’s easier to block when it can lie flat, but I improvised.
 I recently acquired this nifty little ironing board and I pinned the opening of the hood onto the board.
 I gave it a generous spritz and let it dry.
 Seems to have done the trick.
 The applied i-cord goes on so much more easily when the edge is blocked flat.
 I have another tutorial about attaching read more

 I’ve started a Christmas gift for my son’s teacher.
 My deadline is Friday since that’s the last day of school before the Christmas break.
 I’m knitting my new lacey scarf pattern called Beaded Beauty.
 Beaded Beauty $5.00 CAD Embedded with beads, this lacey scarf is an elegant addition to any wardrobe.
-Wrap it around your neck a couple of times and tie it at your throat for read more
+Wrap it around your neck a read more

 I’m mentally starting a Christmas gift knitting list in my head.
 I know, I know, there’s not much time left—10 days to be exact.
 We’ll see how much happens.
 I plan to do some heavy duty knitting in the next little bit.
 I’ll also take lots of breaks and do my excercises for my shoulder.
 My chiropractor is happy with my progress.
 On my sample knitting to do list, Ruby is blocked and I’m well into the hood.
 Not much more to do.